Elias-Manica/BucketFlix-front/README.md

 ```bash
 npm start
 ```
+4. Run the backend on port 5000 (click here to know how)
-4. Finally access http://localhost:3000 on your browser
+5. Finally access http://localhost:3000 on your browser